 In some states, it may even be against the law.
 In states like Iowa, North Carolina, Maine, and Montana, for example, only those with certifications and degrees in nutrition can offer this type of advice.
 The same is true in several other states as well, and although some states are more lenient, it’s a good idea to know the laws, just in case.

-If you’re a personal trainer and you’d like to offer this kind of valuable insight—because, frankly, it can attract more clients and increase income—then here are some good strategies to follow, no matter where you live:
+If you’re a personal trainer and you’d like to offer this kind of valuable insight—because, frankly, it can attract more clients and increase income—then here are some good strategies and diet planning tips to follow, no matter where you live:

 Earn a Certification